-There is no shortage these days of various plug-ins and toolkits out there to aid in easy enhancement of your images.
-With an abundance of software available, knowing what to check out and what to skip can be a little daunting.
+There's no shortage today of various apps, plug-ins and toolkits out there to aid with the enhancement of your images.
+With an abundance of software available, knowing which ones to check out and which to skip can be too time consuming.

 One such toolkit however will always find a use in my post-processing workflow.
 Nik Software's powerful Color Efex Pro 4 plug-in.

 Part of a large photo effects suite from Google (now DXO), Color Efex Pro is both a standalone application and a plugin for Lightroom/Photoshop offering a range of 55 filters for color correction, retouching, and creative photo effects.

-Whilst most of what this software provides can be achieved by those with a moderate knowledge of Photoshop, it saves you the trouble of trying to remember how to create an effect.
+Whilst most of what this software provides can be achieved by those with a moderate knowledge of Photoshop, this saves you the trouble of trying to remember how to create a particular effect.

-All of the filters in Color Efex Pro can be applied non-destructively as layers.
-In addition, the software has a clever 'control points' system, which allows you to target specific parts of the image to apply effects, whilst leaving other areas unaffected.
+Everything in Color Efex Pro can be applied non-destructively as layers.
+In addition, the software has a clever 'control points' system, which allows you to target specific parts of the image to apply effects, while leaving other areas unaffected.

-I personally find a good workflow is to get your image as close as possible to your intended look first in CameraRaw/Lightroom, and then switch over to Color Efex Pro to refine and finalize that look.
+Personally, I find a good workflow is to first perform the bulk of your adjustments first in CameraRaw/Lightroom, then switch over to Color Efex Pro to further refine and alter the look of the image.

 Fantastic for enhancing dimly lit or night images, the low key filter simulates a theatrical look with high contrast and a soft ethereal glow.

 I find it works best with images containing contrasting areas of light and shadow.
-It will crush shadow detail and enhance highlights with the glow effect.
+It will crush shadow detail and enhance highlights with a softening glow effect.

 I find this filter useful for enhancing landscape and seascape type images, especially when there is a clear horizon line which breaks the picture into two.
 This simulates a traditional two-color filter by blending two complementary tones together.
 There are numerous color options to choose from, even the Hollywood "Teal & Orange" look!